jschnab/data-engineering/etl/README.md

 stores and databases (AWS S3, relational databases, NoSQL database, etc).

-We'll use the Python standard library as much as possible, and indicate popular third party libraries which help build ETL pipelines more easily.
+We'll use the Python standard library as much as possible, and indicate popular third party libraries that help build ETL pipelines more easily.

 ## ETL versus ELT